HVAC Programs in Los Angeles

 • Master’s degree or above: 1 percent

 Mount San Antonio College (Mt.
 SAC) in Walnut, California provides an associate of science (AS) degree in air conditioning and refrigeration technology.
-It is the only California program to have both PAHRA and HVAC Excellence accreditation.
+It is the only California program with PAHRA and HVAC Excellence accreditation.
 Mt.
-SAC has a work-study component for interested students in addition to training in refrigerant handling, welding, and mechanical and electrical operation.
-Classes are available days and evenings.
-A certificate program is also offered in air conditioning and refrigeration.
+SAC has a work-study component for interested students and training in refrigerant handling, welding, and mechanical and electrical operation.
+Classes are available on days and evenings.

 • Location: Walnut, CA